lkbodine/Oracle-To-Redshift-Data-Loader/README.md

 ## How it works
 - Tool connects to source Oracle DB and opens data pipe for reading.
-- Data is pumped to S3 using multipart upload.
+- Data stream is compressed and pumped to S3 using multipart upload.
 - Optional upload to Reduced Redundancy storage (not RR by default).
-- Optional "make it public" after upload (private by default)
+- Optional "make it public" after upload (private by default).
-- If doesn't, bucket is created
+- If S3 bucket doesn't exists it will be created.
-- You can control the region where new bucket is created
+- You can control the region where new bucket is created.
 - Streamed data can be tee'd (dumped on disk) during load.
-- If not set, S3 Key defaulted to query file name.
+- If not set, S3 Key defaulted to input query file name.
-- Data is loaded to Redshift using  COPY command
+- Data is loaded to Redshift from S3 using COPY command
 - Target Redshift table has to exist
 - It's a Python/boto/psycopg2 script
 	* Boto S3 docs: http://boto.cloudhackers.com/en/latest/ref/s3.html